cvasseng/ThursUI/README.md

   * List Box
   * Window

+**Noteable features:**
+  * JSON-based skinning - no texture maps required
+  * Skins are animated - each UI state (such as active and hover) can be skinned separately, and Thurs will animate between them
+  * Cross-platform
+  * Liberally licensed (Simplified BSD for now, might switch to zlib)

 As of now, there's only a renderer back-end for [NanoVG](https://github.com/memononen/nanovg).
 It should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/thurs/renderers/thurs.renderer.nanovg.hpp) for a place to start.

 <insert gif here>